 "In the less conscious person suffering is perceived as coming from the outside.
 This defense against suffering or more accurately against the expansion of consciousness that can embrace suffering in a new way is a defense against the very movement of evolution."

-For a long time, I thought I needed to change my outer life so that my difficult emotions would go away.
-After a time of bitter blame and anger, I finally realized with utter certainty that that there was nothing outside myself that was the cause of my heavy emotional states.
+For a long time, I thought I needed to change the people in my life so that my painful emotions would go away.
+After many years of bitter blame and anger towards unkind people in my life, I finally realized with utter certainty that nothing outside myself was the cause of my heavy emotional states.

-Repressing our emotions leaves us feeling numb, tired, and often in significant physical pain.
-Facing a painful feeling with acceptance builds our spiritual muscle and releases our body musculature from having to work so hard to keep emotions stuffed down.
+Repressing your emotions, on the other hand, will leave you feeling numb, tired, and often in significant physical pain.
+Facing a painful feeling with loving acceptance builds your spiritual muscle and releases your body musculature from having to work so hard to keep your emotions stuffed down.

-Intense emotions such as fear, anger and sadness and loneliness contain large amounts of life force.
-And, they always hide a positive growth process that is trying to emerge.
-By turning to face what we could not face in the past, we can use our once stagnant energy to create, and move our life forward.
+Intense emotions such as fear, anger, sadness and loneliness contain large amounts of life force.
+When you allow yourself to unconditionally love a painful emotion until it is gone, you will be rewarded with reclaimed strength and positive energy.
+By turning to face what you could not face in the past, you can use your stagnant emotional energy to strongly move your life forward in fresh creative ways.

-I share some of my personal journal writings with you in this course, as signposts on how to transform difficult emotions into mental clarity and inner peace.
-READ MORE....
+I share some of my personal journal writings with you in this course, as signposts on how to transform difficult emotions into mental clarity and inner peace HERE.